Bristol Myers sees 2020 earnings holding despite coronavirus pandemic

-Bristol Myers Squibb Co on Thursday reported better-than-expected first-quarter results and said it still expects 2020 earnings within its previously forecast range despite the coronavirus pandemic that has savaged economies worldwide.
+Bristol Myers Squibb Co on Thursday reported better-than-expected first-quarter results, and said it still expects 2020 earnings within its previously forecast range despite the coronavirus pandemic that has savaged economies worldwide.
+The U.S. drugmaker's shares rose 2.3% to $62.50 before the bell.

-The U.S. drugmaker shaved $500 million off its forecast for 2020 revenue but lowered its projections for research and development expenses and marketing, selling, and administrative costs.
+The company shaved $500 million off its forecast for 2020 revenue, but lowered its projections for research and development expenses and marketing, selling and administrative costs.
 Bristol said it expects the peak business disruption from the pandemic and the resulting national lockdowns to come in the second quarter, with minimal impact from the fourth quarter of the year onward.

 The company said it actually benefited from consumers stocking up on medicines in the quarter due to the pandemic, increasing its sales by around $500 million.
 Sales of its blockbuster blood thinner Eliquis, which the company shares with Pfizer, were particularly strong, rising 37% from a year ago to $2.6 billion.
 Analysts had forecast sales of around $2.2 billion in the quarter.